 Photorefractive Keratectomy (PRK)

 Photorefractive keratectomy, or PRK, is a laser vision correction procedure that reshapes the cornea to correct mild to moderate conditions of myopia (nearsightedness), hyperopia (farsightedness), and astigmatism.
 It is the second most common type of laser eye surgery after LASIK.
-While during LASIK a flap is created to access the cornea, during PRK the entire epithelial layer of the cornea is removed and later allowed to grow back.
+While during LASIK a flap is created to access the cornea, during PRK in Las Vegas the entire epithelial layer of the cornea is removed and later allowed to grow back.
 During both processes, the cornea is reshaped to provide vision correction.

 Advantages of PRK